 The windows and the long window seat were revealed and the light flowed in.
-Ever since then, Kim and her husband Gavin have deliberately left the large windows in this room uncovered.
+Ever since then, Kim and her husband Gavin have deliberately left the large windows in this room uncovered (as shown above).

 In true Arts and Crafts style, the tall proportions of the rooms are emphasised by plenty of panelling, the original dark wood now painted in paler shades for a lighter feel.
 This house was designed with numerous ledges, sills and surfaces that are ideal for displaying ornaments.
 That suits Kim perfectly as she has a passion for collecting, and has dotted surfaces with delicate birdcages, handmade ceramics and quirky papier mâché figures made by Julie Arkell.

 And although some areas have been adapted modern family life, the way the spaces work together and the wonderful flow of light are now just as beautiful as when the house was built.

 The couple moved in at the end of 2003 with a lot of work to do.
 Exterior work included roof repairs, repointing the chimney stacks and then repainting.
 Some of the original windows needed refurbishing, but Kim and Gavin were very careful to replicate the original style.

 Some of the original windows needed refurbishing, but Kim and Gavin were very careful to replicate the original style

 Inside, certain changes were needed to make the spaces work better for family life.
 A ground floor bathroom and en suite was turned into a cloakroom and a home office, and an unused storage room off the kitchen became a laundry room.